Stepbus/demo_DRF_team_project/Readme.md

-    added url for instances for quick transition additional information on the calculation of related parties has been added changed the name of some fields for better understanding of the logic added a custom check for the name field in the Team model
+    added url for instances for quick transition additional information on the calculation of related parties has been added changed the name of some fields for better understanding of the logic added a custom validation for the fields in the models added default paginations

 Admin users